rezakj/scSeqR/README.md

 ### Single Cell Sequencing R package (scSeqR)

 scSeqR is an R package that can analyze single sequencing data types (i.e [scRNA-seq](https://en.wikipedia.org/wiki/Single_cell_sequencing#Single-cell_RNA_sequencing_(scRNA-seq))) and large [matrix](https://en.wikipedia.org/wiki/Matrix_(mathematics)) files (i.e. count tables with many samples from [TCGA](https://cancergenome.nih.gov/)).
-The program inputs single cell data in [10X format](https://www.10xgenomics.com/), **matrix files** and **data frames** and helps you to perform QC, filtering, visualization, normalization, clustering, differential expression analysis and find positive and negative markers for each cluster. scSeqR, allows you to choose from **multiple normalization** methods and **spike-in normalization** depending on your data type.
+The program inputs single cell data in [10X format](https://www.10xgenomics.com/), large numeric **matrix files** and **data frames** and helps you to perform QC, filtering, visualization, normalization, clustering, differential expression analysis and find positive and negative markers for each cluster. scSeqR, allows you to choose from **multiple normalization** methods and **spike-in normalization** depending on your data type.
 Alternatively, you can also use
 **already normalized** data.

 ***